-We have prepared a series of summary Liveability Reports presenting indicator results and maps for all 21 cities included in the Australian Urban Observatory.
-Each Liveability Report is 16 pages long and available and downloadable for all individual 21 cities from the map below.
+We have prepared a series of summary City Scorecards or city liveability reports presenting aggregated city-level indicator results and maps for all 21 cities included in the Australian Urban Observatory.
+Each City Scorecard liveability report is 16 pages long and available for download from the map below.

 AUO Scorecards Melbourne Albury – Wodonga Adelaide Launceston Canberra Brisbane Sydney Darwin Perth Geelong Ballarat Bendigo Wollongong Newcastle – Maitland Gold Coast – Tweed Heads Toowoomba Sunshine Coast Mackay Townsville Cairns Hobart